Björn Joppe

 Björn Joppe (born 13 December 1978) is a German former professional football player and manager.
-He is currently the manager of KFC Uerdingen 05.
+He is currently the manager of Rot Weiss Ahlen.

 Career

-Jpppe was born in Wuppertal.
+Joppe was born in Wuppertal.
 He spent two seasons in the Bundesliga with VfL Bochum.

 Coaching career

-In summer 2009, was named as manager of the C-Youth team of the club Sportfreunde Schwäbisch Hall.
+In the summer of 2009, Joppe was named as manager of the C-Youth team of the club Sportfreunde Schwäbisch Hall.

-In December 2022 he became new manager of KFC Uerdingen 05.
+In December 2022 he became the new manager of KFC Uerdingen 05.
+After a poor run of just two victories in eight games, he was sacked on 20 March 2023.

+On 24 October 2023 he became the new manager of Rot Weiss Ahlen.